 An important risk of abusing alcohol is developing an alcohol use disorder.
 What is now called mild alcohol use disorder was once called simply alcohol abuse.
-It can be reversed with lifestyle changes and support, but moderate and severe alcohol use disorder are more difficult to change.
-With these more serious forms of the disorder, a person will need dedicated and professional treatment to stop drinking and to minimize or prevent relapses in the future.
+It can sometimes be arrested or reversed with lifestyle changes and support, but moderate and severe alcohol use disorder are more difficult to change.
+With these more serious forms of alcohol use disorder, a person will need dedicated and professional treatment to stop drinking and to get sober and minimize or prevent relapses in the future.

 An accident while drinking can happen even to someone who doesn’t drink often.
 Being inebriated tends to trigger poor decision-making.
 This can lead to accidents, but drinking also causes poor coordination that can cause a fall or other type of accident and resulting injuries.
 The more a person drinks, and the more heavily they drink, the more likely an accident is to happen.
 Accidents can cause injuries with long-lasting consequences:

 - Causing a vehicle accident while drinking could lead to permanent injuries, legal problems, and to hurting or killing other people.